Neuro-Oncology

 • Surgical intervention should be considered in most cases, particularly when patients present with neurologic deficits. | |

 • The rates of overall complication, tumor recurrence, and poor functional outcome were 9.2%, 7.6%, and 5%, respectively, in one large case series.
-Age, revision surgery, and tumor recurrence were identified as independent predictors of poor functional outcome. | |
+Age, revision surgery, tumor recurrence, and intervention greater than 12 months after symptom onset were identified as independent predictors of poor functional outcome. | |

 Meningiomas at a high cervical level or the foramen magnum may produce quadriparesis, lower cranial nerve involvement, dysphagia, and respiratory disturbances.
 Horner syndrome, due to interference with the cervical sympathetic chain, may occur.
 Interestingly, disturbances in facial sensation may be present due to compression of the descending sensory root of the trigeminal nerve.

 The duration of clinical symptomatology is usually of medium range.
-Of 174 spinal meningiomas reported by Solerno, 117 patients had a clinical history ranging from 6 months to 3 years (73).
+Of 174 spinal meningiomas reported by Solerno, 117 patients had a clinical history ranging from 6 months to 3 years (91).
 In the modern MRI era, this prodrome should be shortened if a high index of suspicion is practiced by community physicians and neurologists.
-Additionally, scans obtained for other complaints or in the trauma setting may reveal spinal meningiomas incidentally.
+In a single-center retrospective chart review of patients with spinal meningioma seen over a 30-year period, mean time from symptom onset to surgery was 8.8 months in the first 17 years of the study period compared to 6.1 months in the latter 12 years (40).
+This suggests a trend towards more rapid intervention.

 Other complications are generally related to wound healing and perioperative fistulas.
-A joint neurologic and plastic surgery approach was developed to reduce the morbidity of wound closure following extensive and complicated laminectomy (80; 79).
+A joint neurologic and plastic surgery approach was developed to reduce the morbidity of wound closure following extensive and complicated laminectomy (102; 101).

 Spinal meningiomas are almost always amenable to surgical resection and usually do not recur following radical resection.
-Long-term follow-ups following operations found a very low recurrence rate ranging from 5.6% to 8% (47; 53; 73).
+Long-term follow-ups following operations found a very low recurrence rate ranging from 1.3% to 8% (91; 40; 87).

-A 33-year-old Caucasian woman presented with several months of back pain, progressive numbness, and weakness in the lower extremities.
+A 60-year-old Caucasian woman presented with several months of back pain, progressive numbness, and weakness in the lower extremities.
 She also reported urinary urgency but denied bladder or bowel incontinence.
-Neurologic examination demonstrated mild spastic paraparesis with a sensory level at T10 level.
+Neurologic examination demonstrated mild spastic paraparesis with a sensory level at T10.
 An MRI scan with and without contrast of her thoracolumbar spine showed an extramedullary, intradural lesion at T7-8 level with diffuse contrast enhancement and moderate effacement of spinal cord.
 She underwent urgent decompressive surgery with laminectomy and resection of the lesion.
 Histopathology was consistent with a meningoepithelial meningioma.
 Postoperatively, she made good recovery with no residual neurologic deficits.
 She continued to do well several years after her surgery with no evidence of recurrence.

 The growth rate of meningiomas can be measured using a bromodeoxyuridine labeling index that will measure S phase fraction of cells.
-In intracranial meningiomas, a labeling index of 5% was associated with increased incidence of recurrence and an index of greater than 1% with a faster growth rate (36).
+In intracranial meningiomas, a labeling index of 5% was associated with increased incidence of recurrence and an index of greater than 1% with a faster growth rate (45).

 Pathology.
 In its simplest forms, the tumor is seen as a pinkish round or oval mass with a smooth, granular, or lobulated surface.
 The texture is usually firm but sometimes may be sufficiently friable to be removed with suction.
 Calcium deposits (psammoma bodies) are common, and cystic degeneration, hemorrhage, and lipid changes may occur.